kouyuu2628/Kendo-UI-for-Angular-learning/README.md

 # Kendo-UI-for-Angular-learning
-## guide:

 https://www.telerik.com/kendo-angular-ui/getting-started/#toc-project-setup

 `npm install -g @angular/cli`

 `ng new my-first-angular-project --style=scss`

 `cd my-first-angular-project`

-Let's start simple and add the Buttons package: npm install --save @progress/kendo-angular-buttons @progress/kendo-angular-l10n
+Let's start simple and add the Buttons package:

+`npm install --save @progress/kendo-angular-buttons @progress/kendo-angular-l10n`

-If you use Angular 6, install the rxjs-compat dependency.
+If you use Angular 6, install the `rxjs-compat` dependency.

-To upgrade your existing Kendo UI for Angular project to Angular 6, refer to the article on using with Angular 6. npm install --save rxjs-compat@6
+To upgrade your existing Kendo UI for Angular project to Angular 6, refer to the article on using with Angular 6.

+`npm install --save rxjs-compat@6`

 Next, import the component directives into your source code.
-Change the code in src/app/app.module.ts to: import { BrowserModule } from '@angular/platform-browser';
+Change the code in `src/app/app.module.ts` to:

+`import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';
 import { FormsModule } from '@angular/forms';
 import { HttpModule } from '@angular/http';